OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/structs.md

     println!("Nanopore: {:?}", nanopore_parameters);
 }
 ```
 This works, but might not be very idiomatic.
-Another way is to leverage Rust's type traits by implementing *from*.
-By specifying our parameter variable as type *Parameters*, we can call .into() directly.
+Another way is to leverage Rust's type traits by implementing `from`.
+By specifying our variable as type `Parameters`, we can call `.into()` directly.

 ```rust
 # enum Platform {